Biography of Henry Fielding

-By tradition the family Fielding could be traced back to the Habsburgs.
+By tradition the Fielding family could be traced back to the Habsburgs.
 Father, Colonel Edward Fielding had served under John Churchill, Duke of Marlborough.
 His mother was the daughter of a judge and inherited substantial property.

-Chronology/Biography of Henry Fielding:
+Timeline of Henry Fielding:

 1718: Death of his mother.

 1719: Henry Fielding meets William Pitt at Eton College.

 1727: Publication of Fielding’s first literary works.